climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 ## Overview

 Adopting a plant-rich diet is the most impactful food-related change we can make, according to research by the US Department of Agriculture.
 By reducing worldwide cattle numbers, we can achieve immediate climate gains due to methane's short half-life.
-A study analyzing emissions from US cattle found that beef production contributes just [3.3%](https://www.theguardian.com/environment/2023/may/03/five-beef-industry-myths-busted) of the nation's overall climate footprint.
+A study analyzing emissions from US cattle found that beef production contributes [3.3%](https://www.theguardian.com/environment/2023/may/03/five-beef-industry-myths-busted) of the nation's overall climate footprint.
 Shifting towards plant-based diets offers the greatest potential for positive impact, surpassing increased yields, agricultural efficiency, and reduced food waste.
 Embracing plant-rich diets and reducing beef consumption can significantly mitigate environmental impact and address climate change.

 ## Progress Made